paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2011-separation-of-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md

   (B) An officer who has been required to show cause for retention in a space force active status under subsection (b) of [section 20501 of this title](./chapter-2011-separation-of-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md#section-20501) and who is thereafter retained in an active status may not again be required to show cause for retention in a space force active status under such subsection solely because of conduct which was the subject of the previous proceedings, unless the findings or recommendations of the retention board that considered the officer’s previous case are determined to have been obtained by fraud or collusion.

 (4) In the case of an officer described in paragraph (2) or paragraph (3)(A), the retention board may recommend that the officer be required to complete additional training, professional education, or such other developmental programs as may be available to correct any identified deficiencies and improve the officer’s performance within the Space Force.

+### Statutory Notes

+#### Amendments
+2024—Subsec. (c).
+Pub.
+L. 118–159, § 521(x)(1), substituted “That an Officer Has Failed to Establish That the Officer Should Be Retained” for “Than an Officer Has Failed to Establish That the Officer Should Be Retained” in heading and realigned margins.

+Subsec. (d).
+Pub.
+L. 118–159, § 521(x)(2), substituted “That” for “Than” in heading.

 <a id="section-20503"></a>